We'll Handle Your Plumbing Leaks

 Leaking Toilets and Faucets

-Signs of a water faucet leak:
+Signs of a leaky faucet:

-- Rust or water puddles: These two issues can show up commonly at the base of your faucets, around drains in sinks, tubs or showers, and on the floor below a faucet.
+- Rust or water puddles: These two issues can show up commonly at the base of your faucets, around drains in sinks, tubs, or showers, and on the floor below a faucet.
 Act fast if you notice the reddish rust color or even small puddle nearby.

 - Higher water bill: Unexplained spikes in your water bill usually indicate that a leak or some other type of plumbing problem has occurred.
-Check around your house for signs of a leak or call a plumber ASAP.
+Check around your house for signs of a leak, or call a plumber ASAP.

 - Squeaky faucets: Do your faucets make a squeaking noise whenever you turn the taps on or off?
-Are they difficult to turn off / on completely?
+Are they difficult to turn off/on completely?
 This may be a sign of a bigger problem!